 Once you have a tech pack made for your product, it’s time to start looking for a manufacturer to make your product.

-This part of the product development process is likely going to take a lot of time.
+This part of the design process is likely going to take a lot of time.
 Finding the right manufacturer is so important because they’re going to be an extension of your company and they’re going to have a direct impact on your business.
 You want to find the right manufacturer to partner with so you experience as few headaches as possible in the future.

 The best way to find manufacturers is through Google, manufacturer directories, word of mouth, or third-party sourcing services.
 So either get busy on Google searching for manufacturers in your industry (this can take a lot of time, but it’s possible), or find directories that curate manufacturers (like our USA-based Manufacturers Directory), or join Facebook groups or Reddit forums to discuss potential leads based on others’ experiences, or use a third-party sourcing service like Sourcify.